 This diverse background is revealed in her songs, which do not embrace a specific style, but present touches of various sounds and harmonies.
 The lyrics refer to circumstances and situations that she is experiencing in her life, with the intention of moving from the individual to the collective, and present universal themes that can touch everyone’s heart.

-She also studied Geology and has always combined both activities with the same intensity and passion, nourished by link between music and nature.
+She has a Geology Degree and has always combined both activities with the same intensity and passion, nourished by link between music and nature.